UCD0179

-DEIMDHPCA, also known as 3,5-seco-LSD, is an indole derivative and a "partial" or simplified ergoline which is closely related to the highly potent serotonergic psychedelic lysergic acid diethylamide (LSD).
+UCD0179, also known as 4-desmethylene-LSD or 3,5-seco-LSD, is an indole derivative and a "partial" or simplified lysergamide which is closely related to the highly potent serotonergic psychedelic lysergic acid diethylamide (LSD).
 It is specifically the analogue of LSD in which one of LSD's carbon atoms in the ergoline ring system, the carbon at position 4, has been removed.
-This in turn renders the DEIMDHPCA molecule more flexible and makes it a partially conformationally constrained indolic phenethylamine-containing compound rather than an ergoline.
-DEIMDHPCA is known to be a highly potent serotonin 5-HT_{2} receptor agonist similarly to LSD and to produce psychoplastogenic effects.
+This in turn renders the molecule more flexible and makes it a partially conformationally constrained indolic phenethylamine-containing compound rather than an ergoline.
+UCD0179 is known to be a highly potent serotonin 5-HT_{2} receptor agonist similarly to LSD and to produce psychoplastogenic effects.

-LSD (left) and DEIMDHPCA (right) chemical structures.
+Structures of LSD (left) and UCD0179 (right).

 Pharmacology

+Pharmacodynamics

 Like LSD, the drug is known to be a highly potent serotonin 5-HT_{2A} and 5-HT_{2C} receptor agonist in vitro.
 Its affinities (IC_{50}) are in the ranges of 10–100 nM for the serotonin 5-HT_{2A} receptor and 100–1,000 nM for the serotonin 5-HT_{2C} receptor, while its activational potencies (EC_{50}) are less than 10 nM for the serotonin 5-HT_{2A} receptor and in the range of 10–100 nM for the serotonin 5-HT_{2C} receptor.
-DEIMDHPCA was the most potent serotonin 5-HT_{2A} receptor agonist of 27 evaluated ergoline-like compounds.
-In line with its serotonin 5-HT_{2A} receptor agonism, and similarly to LSD and other psychedelics, DEIMDHPCA has been found to produce psychoplastogenic effects on neurite growth in vitro.
+UCD0179 was the most potent serotonin 5-HT_{2A} receptor agonist of 27 evaluated ergoline-like compounds.
+In line with its serotonin 5-HT_{2A} receptor agonism, and similarly to LSD and other psychedelics, UCD0179 has been found to produce psychoplastogenic effects on neurite growth in vitro.

 Many serotonin 5-HT_{2A} receptor agonists, for instance LSD, produce psychedelic effects in humans.
-The publication that reported DEIMDHPCA specifically pertained to psychoplastogenic ergoline-like compounds with no or reduced hallucinogenic activity for potential therapeutic use.
-However, the hallucinogenic-related properties of DEIMDHPCA and the other reported compounds, for instance their effects in the head-twitch response (HTR) assay, were not individually described.
-As such, it remains unclear whether or not DEIMDHPCA could have psychedelic effects in humans.
+The publication that reported UCD0179 specifically pertained to psychoplastogenic ergoline-like compounds with no or reduced hallucinogenic activity for potential therapeutic use.
+However, the hallucinogenic-related properties of UCD0179 and the other reported compounds, for instance their effects in the head-twitch response (HTR) assay, were not individually described.
+As such, it remains unclear whether or not UCD0179 could have psychedelic effects in humans.

+Chemistry

+Related compounds

+Other related compounds in which one or more other carbons have been removed from the LSD's ergoline ring system to produce simplified and less-rigid phenethylamines and tryptamines include N-DEAOP-NMT (desvinyl-LSD) and NDTDI (9-desmethine-LSD).
+Desvinyl-LSD is the analogue of LSD in which the carbon atoms at positions 9 and 10 of the ergoline ring system have been removed to make a fully non-rigid tryptamine, while 9-desmethine is the analogue of LSD in which the methine at position 9 has been removed to make a rigid tricyclic tryptamine.
+Desvinyl-LSD has been found to produce LSD-like effects in rodents, while 9-desmethine-LSD has been encountered as a novel recreational and designer drug and made illegal in parts of Europe.

+Structures of LSD (left), NDTDI (9-desmethine-LSD) (middle), and N-DEAOP-NMT (desvinyl-LSD) (right).